jtajmahal04/qss20-final-project/README.md

 NAEP Data - is pulled via their Data Service API and a CSV of the pull is also in the data/ folder https://www.nationsreportcard.gov/

+Merged Panel - CSV of combined two data sources that is used for most of analysis and visualization

 **How to Run**

 1. Run 01_data_pull first